-At September 30, 2016 and 2015, \$3,306,769 and \$2,758,750, respectively, of the Organization's investment securities was managed by CVCF.
+At September 30, 2017 and 2016, \$3,824,126 and \$3,306,769, respectively, of the Organization's investment securities were managed by CVCF.
 SEI provides insurance to protect the Organization's custodial account balances from SEI's 1) errors and omissions, an aggregate of \$75,000,000 applicable to all accounts, including CVCF or 2) employees' dishonesty, a total of \$60,000,000 per occurrence.
 These custodial accounts are not insured by the Securities Investor Protection Corporation ("SIPC") or the Federal Deposit Insurance Corporation ("FDIC").

-The Organization had \$341,134 and \$303,905 of investment securities and \$10,193 and \$10,410 of its cash and cash equivalents held in custodial accounts with Charles Schwab at September 30, 2016 and 2015, respectively.
+The Organization had \$379,700 and \$341,134 of investment securities, and \$15,690 and \$10,193 of its cash and cash equivalents held in custodial accounts with Charles Schwab at September 30, 2017 and 2016, respectively.
 These custodial accounts are managed by Portfolio Advisors, an independent investment management and advisory firm.
 Investment securities are primarily held in equity and fixed income funds.
 Charles Schwab provides insurance to protect the Organization's accounts per SIPC insurance limitations.